devilbox/docker-nginx-stable/README.md

 PHP is not included in the provided images, but you can link the Docker container to a PHP-FPM image with any PHP version.
 This allows you to easily switch PHP versions and choose one which is currently required.

+### Automated Reverse Proxy setup

+Each virtual host can specify its own custom backend.
+You could for instance serve two NodeJS applications, one Python service and 4 PHP projects, as well as a few that only provide static files.
+This configuration is applied automatically based on environment variables.

 ### Automated SSL certificate generation

 SSL certificates are generated automatically for each virtual host to allow you to develop over HTTP and HTTPS.